-But there are ways to help minimise the onset of jet lag and saunter out of the plane at your destination raring to go, instead of tired and in need of a four-day nap.
+But there are ways to help minimise the onset of jet lag and saunter out of the hotel at your destination raring to go, instead of tired and in need of a four-day nap.

 Planes dehydrate you anyway, so your hangover will be at least twice as bad if you drink whilst flying and your best bet is to sip bottled water as you fly.

 As a rule of thumb, for every five hours in the air, drinking one litre of water is a good idea.
 And, yes, coffee and tea might seem like easy pick me ups, but it’s best to stay away from caffeine when you’re flying.
 It’s a stimulant, which means you’re going to crash and feel tired after the initial buzz, which will only add to you feeling shabby when you arrive at your destination.

 Perhaps take herbal teabags with you in your bag if you want a hot drink, you can ask for sliced fresh lemon and have that with hot water before you land to kickstart your system, and during the flight consider sipping camomile tea so you relax.

 Those trays that airlines hand out with pre-packaged reheated meals are packed with all kinds of preservatives, salt, starchy heavy carbs and refined sugar.

 There are very little nutrients and often it’s tempting to load up on the sugary desserts out of boredom.
 You’re allowed to take food with you on the plane, just no liquids or pastes.
 It’s very easy to make a packed lunch to take with you, just make extra helpings for each person travelling with you when you’re making dinner the night before you travel, pop them in a container and you’re good to go.

 Try: Sauteed onion and peppers, grated courgette, gem lettuce and poached wild salmon.
 Topped with a lemon and mustard seed dressing, plus fresh cherries for dessert, it’s guaranteed to perk up anyone on a long trip.